 Dr. Najarian has been working with Birch Lake Animal Hospital as a relief veterinarian for about two and a half years.
 She says that her favorite part of the job is helping sick pets regain their health and enjoy time back with their families.
 Her most memorable case was a German Wirehaired Pointer named Trooper who had Blastomycosis.
 His treatment went well and he was able to return to his favorite activities, which included hunting.

 Dr. Najarian graduated from Iowa State University in 1994.
-She says that she stared claiming that she wanted to be a veterinarian when she was just three years old, and has since never strayed from that path.
+She says that she started claiming that she wanted to be a veterinarian when she was just three years old, and never strayed from that path since.
 However, if veterinary medicine didn't work out for her, Dr. Najarian believes she would have been a judge.

 Her family includes three wonderful children that occupy much of her time as well as a handful of animals.
 The family has two munchkin cats named Mirabell and Oliver, a Snow Lab named Maddie, and a Bernese Mountain Dog named Frasier.
 Outside of work, Dr. Najarian enjoys spending time at the lake, sailing, cooking, gardening, and traveling.
 Her bucket list includes taking trips to Norway, Sweden, and Lake Como in Italy.